hitranonline/planetary-broadeners/README.md

 ===========================================================================

-Accessing Broadening Parameters via HITRANonline
+Accessing Broadening Parameters via HITRAN*online*

-To access these additional foreign-broadening parameters via the HITRAN database directly, HITRAN users can proceed to [HITRAN](https://hitran.org/) to create a customized output file when downloading line-by-line data.
+To access these additional foreign-broadening parameters via the HITRAN database directly, HITRAN users can proceed to [HITRAN Database](https://hitran.org/) to create a customized output file when downloading line-by-line data.

 Here is an example of adding H2 broadening parameters to a line list output within the HITRAN database.
 The steps are given as follows: